the-bantoo/order_connector/README.md

 ---

 ## Usage
-Examples are provided using Javascript, but you can use any language and simply make an http request to the server.
+Examples are provided using Javascript and python, but you can use any language and simply make an http request to the server.

-First, you'll need an active host, an api_key and api_secret like so:
+First, you'll need an active `host`, an `api_key` and `api_secret` like so:

 ```
 const host = 'http://127.0.0.1';